 The Protection Board may, in respect of the exercise of its powers and duties, establish and record in its books, such reserve accounts for renewals or depreciation as it thinks fit, and may in every year, credit to each such reserve account such sums as it thinks fit.

 [17, 18.
-Repealed by No. 98 of 1985 s.
+Deleted by No. 98 of 1985 s.
 3.]

 19. Accounts to be balanced